-Writing a marketing blog takes a lot of time and can cost you thousands of dollars a year.
+Marketing blogs take a lot of time to write and can cost you thousands of dollars a year.
 So, why do I write one?
 That’s a question I get asked a lot from marketing professionals who are thinking of starting a blog.
 They want to know what the upside is.

 So, here’s my answer along with some tips for producing a great blog for your marketing business.